josenetoz/core_tenant/README.md

 6 - Profile editing with theme color customization.
 7 - Integration of Icons with FontAwesome.

+## Videos:

+1 - Administrative panel presentation

+2 - Creation of Products, prices and Features

+3 - Registering a new tenant

 ## The plugins used in this project may include:

 -   [laravel](https://github.com/laravel/framework)